NavyaG-lab/Tech-writer/squad/data-infra/hausmeister.md

 During your Level 1 on-call rotation you usually encounter bugs and corner cases in our system.
 The following should make it to the Hausmeister backlog:
  * Items about improving the visibility, monitoring, maintenance, and operation of our infrastructure.
 In short, items which improve the workflow for the primary Hausmeister.
  * Low-hanging non-blocking bugs observed as part of the hausmeister's attempts to keep the DAG running.
-More labourious fixes should be part of pack backlogs.
+More laborious fixes should be part of pack backlogs.

 Items with non-immediate payoff, such as “good-to-have” features, should be moved to pack backlogs.